Online PhD in Information Technology

-As technology advances at a rapid pace, a Doctor of Information Technology program could prepare you to shape the future of IT.
+As technology advances at a rapid pace, a PhD in Information Technology program could prepare you to shape the future of IT.
 More than a pathway to earning the highest credential in your field, a doctorate program offers the chance to take a deep dive into the IT industry’s challenges and opportunities.
 That could mean gaining deep knowledge of how machine learning solves business problems, using analytics to plan for growing IT needs, responding to evolving cyber security threats, and much more.

 - What is a Doctor in Information Technology Degree?

 - What Careers Can You Do with a PhD in Information Technology?

 - Is a PhD in Information Technology Worth It?

 - Transfer Credit Policy

 A Doctor of Information Technology (DIT) is a professional doctoral degree that focuses on applying IT research to real-world situations.
 It is often slightly different from a PhD in Information Technology program, which seeks to expand the IT field’s existing body of knowledge.

 True, problem-solving in the evolving world of technology plays a central role in both programs.
 However, PhD programs often emphasize creating new theories, solutions, and best practices to inform the IT field.
 A DIT program, on the other hand, focuses on solving real-life challenges in industries like business or healthcare.